MSc in Artificial Intelligence Noticeboard

 - The college term dates are available here.

 Each taught module has an assessed coursework component which typically counts for between 10%--30% of your final mark for that module.
-(The norm is 20%; exceptions are listed here.)
-Please note that coursework deadlines are strict and late submissions without mitigating circumstances will be subject to mark capping, according to the Department's Late Submission Policy.
+(The norm is 20%; exceptions are listed in the Coursework contribution document) Please note that coursework deadlines are strict and late submissions without mitigating circumstances will be subject to mark capping, according to the Department's Late Submission Policy.
 If there are mitigating circumstances, these should be reported to the relevant degree coordinator.
 More information can be found under the Exams & Mitigating Circumstances tab.

 Module lecturers are not able to approve late submissions, grant deadline extensions, etc.